vitejs/vite/docs/guide/api-javascript.md

    */
   config: ResolvedConfig
   /**
-   * connect app instance
+   * A connect app instance
+   * - Can be used to attach custom middlewares to the dev server.
-   * This can also be used as the handler function of a custom http server
+   * - Can also be used as the handler function of a custom http server
+   *   or as a middleware in any connect-style Node.js frameworks *
    * https://github.com/senchalabs/connect#use-middleware
    */
-  app: Connect.Server
+  middlewares: Connect.Server
   /**
    * native Node http server instance
+   * will be null in middleware mode
    */
-  httpServer: http.Server
+  httpServer: http.Server | null
   /**
    * chokidar watcher instance
    * https://github.com/paulmillr/chokidar#api